The Deportees and Other Stories

-The Deportees and Other Stories is the first short story collection by Booker Prize-winning author Roddy Doyle first published by Jonathan Cape in 2007.
+The Deportees and Other Stories is the first short story collection by Irish writer Roddy Doyle first published by Jonathan Cape in 2007.
 All the stories were written for Metro Éireann, a multicultural paper aimed at Ireland's immigrant population and explore their experiences.
-The stories were written in 800 word chapters and published monthly; as Doyle explains in the foreword to the book :- "The stories have never been carefully planned.
+The stories were written in 800 word chapters and published monthly; as Doyle explains in the foreword to the book:

+The stories have never been carefully planned.
 I send off a chapter to the Metro Eireann editor Chinedu Onyejelem, and, often, I haven't a clue what's going to happen next, And I don't care too much, until the deadline begin's to tap me on the shoulder.
 It's a fresh, small terror, once a month.
-I live a very quiet life; I love that monthly terror."
+I live a very quiet life; I love that monthly terror.